 BMW i3 reliability & safety rating

-Crash safety is good for occupants, and BMW ranks decently for reliability
+Crash safety is good for occupants, and BMW ranks well for reliability in customer surveys

 |Euro NCAP||Adult protection||Child protection||Safety assist|